 A ceiling shall include any top or covering that is placed or may be placed over a space, or any other structure or arrangement above the space (including substantial coverage by umbrellas or awnings) that may impede the flow of air into the space, regardless of the type or nature of the materials or the partial or removable nature of the covering.

-The local board of health shall be notified in writing prior to initiating construction or renovation of an outdoor space for the purpose of permitting smoking, if such construction or renovation requires notification of the local building department or a licensing authority.
+The local board of health shall be notified in writing prior to initiating construction or renovation of an outdoor space for the purpose of permitting smoking or vaping, if such construction or renovation requires notification of the local building department or a licensing authority.